Azure/Edge-infrastructure-quickstart-template/doc/Connect-Azure.md

-# Connect GitHub Actions and Azure
+# Connect GitHub Actions and Azure Use Azure CLI
 This doc is using Azure CLI to do the job, if you want to use Azure portal, see [Connect Azure using Portal](./Connect-Azure-Portal.md).
 ## Prerequisite